League-of-Foundry-Developers/FoundryVTT-Deprecated-Modules/README.md

 # License
 Deprecated Modules is licensed under the MIT License (see LICENSE file), as well as Foundry VTT's [Limited License Agreement for Module Development 05/29/2020](https://foundryvtt.com/article/license/).

+# Module Warnings List

+**The following list is the result of a few contributors any error and / or misunderstanding can be indicated by opening an issue in the project.**

 ## Core Warnings

 These modules has been integrated into core Foundry, so it should be uninstalled.